garemoko/TinRepo/README.md

 can be pointed at any Tin Can compliant LRS.

 ##Profile
-This section describes a profile of verbs and activity types used to run the repo.
+This section describes a profile of verbs and activity types used to run the repository.
 It is NOT a list of verbs and activity types contained in the repo itself.

 Currently this profile used the base URI http://tincanapi.co.uk/tinrepo/ This is subject to change.